Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 - Biopsy-proven FSGS at any time in the past or documentation of a genetic mutation in a podocyte protein associated with FSGS

-- Urine protein-to-creatinine (UPCR) ≥1.5 g/g
+- Urine protein-creatinine ratio (UPCR) ≥1.5 g/g

 - Estimated glomerular filtration rate (eGFR) ≥30 ml/min per 1.73 m2